 Back a Good Cause with Each Sale

-• Give a part of each sale to a chosen nonprofit
+• Donate part of each sale to a nonprofit

-• Start “Buy One, Give One” plans where every purchase leads to a product donation
+• Launch “Buy One, Give One” plans where each purchase triggers a product donation

-• Let customers pick charities to get donations after eligible purchases
+• Let customers choose charities linked to their purchases

-• Back specific campaigns that match your brand values
+• Back campaigns that align with your brand values

 12. Use Retargeting Ads for Abandoned Carts